lazeroffmichael/UNLV-Cyber-2022/docs/index.md

     - navigation toc
 ---

-# 🤜🏼 Welcome to Cybersecurity Class!
+# Welcome To The STEM Summer 2022 Cybersecurity Class!

 This is an introductory class to the world of cybersecurity.
 We will be studying different topics ranging from Password Cracking, Networks, Internet Security,